 Q: Who can participate in the Fellows program?

 The Business Development Fellows program is open to UC Davis graduate students and postdocs.
 We generally accept doctoral students, post-coursework.
 Master’s students should have completed their coursework to be considered.
-The program is open to science and engineering graduate students and postdocs.

 Q. How do you select participants?

 Acceptance is based on your application, letter of support from your advisor and your interview.
-We are looking for candidates who are motivated to learn outside their lab and develop new skills and method of thinking about their research.
+We are looking for candidates who are motivated to learn outside their lab and develop new skills and methods of thinking about their research.

 Q: Where does the Fellows program take place?